dscc-admin-ch/lomas/client/docs/html/_sources/index.rst.txt

 Installation
 ------------

-This section explains how to install the dscc-sdd-client library.
+This section explains how to install the lomas-client library.

 Usage
 -----

-Here, we'll show you how to use the `Lomas Poc` Client part.
+Here, we'll show you how to use the `Lomas` Client part.

 Contributing